 An original musical that pays homage to Charlotte Perkins Gilman, Charlotte Bronte, Virginia Woolf and Gabriel García Márquez, The Attic was expected to play at Goldsmiths in a workshop as part of their new musical course.
 When Covid put an end to that, rather than postponing, The Attic sought out a new home and was delighted to settle in to The Union Theatre for this presentation.

-Including not one, not two, but three of my creative clients, the irrepressible Estee Stimler who provides book and lyrics, Ashley M A Walsh, riding high from the success of The Jury at Upstairs at the Gatehouse as composer, and the perpetually busy Six Associate Director Grace Taylor as Director, The Attic will play an industry presentation at The Union on October 1st boasting a fabulous cast of West End performers.
+Including not one but two of my creative clients, Ashley M A Walsh, riding high from the success of The Jury at Upstairs at the Gatehouse as composer, and the perpetually busy Six Associate Director Grace Taylor as Director, The Attic will play an industry presentation at The Union on October 1st boasting a fabulous cast of West End performers.

 RISING YOUNG DIRECTOR MATTHEW RANKCOM DIRECTS NEW MUSICAL